NourozR/Blood-Donation-Drivendata/README.md

 # Blood-Donation-Drivendata
-Warm Up: Predict Blood Donations (Competition: Hosted By DrivenData) This is a data science based competion hosted by https://www.drivendata.org
+Warm Up: Predict Blood Donations (Competition: Hosted By DrivenData) This is a data science based competition hosted by https://www.drivendata.org

 Key Points: